opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

 which write their access logs as TSV files.
 Now you can parse these logs using Data Prepper.

 Additionally, if your events have
-CSV or TSV fields, Data Prepper 2.0 now contains a `csv` processor which can create fields from your incoming CSV data.
+CSV or TSV fields, Data Prepper 2.0 now contains a `csv` processor that can create fields from your incoming CSV data.

 ## Other improvements

 Data Prepper 2.0 includes a number of other improvements.
 We want to highlight a few of them.

 * The OpenSearch sink now supports `create` actions for OpenSearch when writing documents.
 Pipeline authors can configure their pipelines to only create new documents and not update existing ones.
 * The HTTP source now supports loading TLS/SSL credentials from either Amazon S3 or Amazon Certificate Manager.
-The OTel Trace Source supported these options; pipeline authors can now configure them for their log ingestion use-cases.
+Pipeline authors can now configure them for their log ingestion use cases.
+Before Data Prepper 2.0, only the OTel Trace Source supported these options.
-* Data Prepper now requires Java 11 or higher, and the Docker image deploys with JDK 17.
+* Data Prepper now requires Java 11 or higher.
+The Docker image deploys with JDK 17.

 Please see our [release notes](https://github.com/opensearch-project/data-prepper/releases/tag/2.0.0) for a complete list.